Skip to content

 Key Takeaways

-- Sportsman leads with an average overall score of 4.1 versus Predator's 3.2, winning in quality, practical features, and feature set categories.
+• Sportsman leads with a 4.1 average overall score compared to Predator's 3.2, winning in quality, practical performance, and features.

-- Predator holds a Tier C reliability rating (60 out of 100), outpacing Sportsman's Tier D (49 out of 100) for expected dependability.
+• Predator holds a reliability advantage with a Tier C rating (60 out of 100) versus Sportsman's Tier D (49 out of 100).

-- Both brands share an average value score of 1.9, indicating neither stands out as a strong bargain in the broader generator market.
+• Both brands share an identical average value score of 1.9, indicating neither excels at price-to-performance.

-- Predator offers a larger selection with 29 published models compared to Sportsman's 19, providing more choices across wattage classes.
+• Predator offers a larger catalog with 29 models versus Sportsman's 19, providing more options across wattage classes.

 Top Model Matchups